aryasoni98/CI-CD-Pipeline/README.md

 terraform destroy -var-file="sensitive.tfvars" -auto-approve
 ```

+## Kustomizations
+This section refers to the kustomizations directory.
+This folder contains the configuration files for the customizations to be made to the base deployment.yaml manifest file and exports the kustomize build to the k8s-manifests directory.

 ## K8s
 This section refers to the *k8s* directory.
 This folder contains two Kubernetes manifest files:
 * Deployment (deployment.yaml) - This file is generated as part of the CI stage using kustomize and has the Pod container configurations for the new version pushed to Docker Hub.